builttoroam/device_calendar/device_calendar/README.md

 * Ability to request permissions to modify calendars on the user's device
 * Ability to check if permissions to modify the calendars on the user's device have been granted
-* Retrieve calendars on the user's device
+* Ability to add or retrieve calendars on the user's device
 * Retrieve events associated with a calendar
 * Ability to add, update or delete events from a calendar
 * Ability to set up, edit or delete recurring events